1994 Nebraska Cornhuskers football team: After the season

-The successful season saw Nebraska lead the nation in rushing, with talented but troubled sophomore Lawrence Phillips rushing for 1,722 yards and finishing 8th in Heisman voting.
-The offensive line, which was arguably the best in the country as well, was affectionately known as "The Pipeline" and included Outland Trophy winner and All-American Zach Wiegert at tackle, fellow All-American Brendan Stai at guard, along with Rob Zatechka, Joel Wilks, and Aaron Graham.
+The season saw Nebraska lead the nation in rushing, with Lawrence Phillips rushing for 1,722 yards and finishing 8th in Heisman voting.
+The offensive line, was known as "The Pipeline" and included Outland Trophy winner and All-American Zach Wiegert at tackle, fellow All-American Brendan Stai at guard, along with Rob Zatechka, Joel Wilks, and Aaron Graham.
 The vaunted 4–3 defense, led by All-American linebacker Ed Stewart, limited conference opponents to a mere 55 points.

 The Huskers were treated to a warm welcome, despite the freezing temperatures, when they returned to Lincoln as National Champions.
 An estimated 15,000 fans were on hand at the Lincoln Airport to welcome home their Big Red heroes.